 When you wish to format your USB flash drive or micro SD card and Windows shows you the message – “Windows was unable to complete the format“, it can get really annoying and frustrating.
 The worst is that this error doesn’t tell you why format did not complete successfully.
 Nor does it tell you what you have to do next to fix the issue.
 Turns out Windows failing to format the Pen drive or hard disk is quite a common issue and like every other Windows problem, this one too has a solution.
-Before we dive into the solutions for “Windows was unable to complete the format” problem, it helps to understand why the problem occurs in the first place.
+Before we dive into the solutions for Windows was unable to complete the format error, it is better to understand why the problem occurs in the first place.

-- 1 Why Windows was unable to complete the format?
+- 1 Why Windows was Unable to Complete the Format?

-- 2 How to fix Windows was unable to complete the format
+- 2 How to fix Windows was Unable to Complete the Format

-1. Drive infected with malware/virus
+1. USB Drive infected with malware/virus

-Whenever your USB or hard disk is infected with a virus, chances are that the virus has actually corrupted the disk file system, preventing the OS from formatting the disk.
+Whenever your USB or external hard disk is infected with a virus, chances are that the virus has actually corrupted the disk file system, preventing the OS from formatting the disk.
 If you don’t want to run into this problem again, make sure your USB drive and hard disk stay free from virus and other malware.

-2. Write-protection can prevent formatting
+2. Enabled Write-protection

 3. Damaged sectors

 Whenever a sector on the media storage device is damaged, it prevents Windows from formatting the storage device.
 Files that are stored on USB drive or hard disk usually occupy sectors that are not continuous.
-Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – “Windows was unable to complete the format.”
+Bad/damaged sectors cannot be written to and Windows complains about this with the annoying message – Windows was unable to complete the format.